Reviving the Art of Cherokee Beadwork

 Floral Journey With A Twist, a beaded bandolier bag acquired by the Cherokee Nation, is included in the WINIKO: Life of an Object exhibit at the First Americans Museum, Oklahoma City, OK.
 The exhibit helped FAM celebrate its grand opening in 2021.

 The bandolier bag River of Art was showcased as part of Oklahoma City's National Cowboy and Western Heritage Museum's "Spiro and the Art of the Mississipian World" exhibition from Feb.
-12 to May 9, 2021, then moved with the exhibition to the Birmingham (Alabama) Museum of Art from Oct.
+12 to May 9, 2021, moved to the Birmingham (Alabama) Museum of Art from Oct.
 9, 2021 to Feb.
-6, 2022.
-It then traveled to the Dallas Museum of Art in Dallas, Texas, where the Spiro Exhibition finished its run (March 13 through Aug.
-7, 2022).
+6, 2022, then finished its run from March 13 to Aug.
+7, 2022, in the Dallas (Texas) Museum of Art.
 A video created for the opening of the Spiro Exhibition in Oklahoma City can be viewed here: Here.

 As part of the "Chiefs, Clans & Kin" exhibit, When the Highlands Met the Mounds bandolier bag appeared in the Living Arts Center of Tulsa from May 6 through June 19, 2022, then moved to the Choctaw Cultural Center in Durant, Oklahoma, where it was on display from July 23 to Dec.
 31, 2022.Â